-The hearing will take place as soon as possible after the complainant's and accused's comments are received, but no earlier than 96 hours or four school days, and no later than seven school days, after their comments are received by the University judicial coordinator.
-The Dean of Student Life Office shall notify the complainant and the accused of the date, time, and place of the pre-hearing briefing and the hearing.
-A minimum of 96 hours prior to the hearing, the complainant and the accused will deliver to the Dean of Student Life Office a list of those witnesses whose testimony will be presented in person and a copy of all documents to be submitted to the hearing board.
-A minimum of 72 hours prior to the hearing, a University judicial officer will conduct a pre-hearing briefing with the complainant and the accused.
+The hearing will take place as soon as possible after the complainant's and accused's comments are received, but no earlier than 96 hours or four school days, and no later than seven school days, after their comments are received by the University judicial officer.
+The Dear of Student Life Office shall notify the complainant and the accused of the date, time, and place of the prehearing briefing and the hearing.
+A minimum of 96 hours prior to the hearing, the complainant and the accused will deliver to the Dean of Student Life Office a bit of those witnesses whose testimony will be presented in person and a copy of all documents to be submitted to the hearing board.
+A minimum of 72 hours prior to the hearing, a University judicial officer will conduct a prehearing brieflag with the complainant and the accused.
 At that time, each will receive a copy of the other's list of witness(es) and documents as well as the list of witness(es) to be called and documents to be submitted to the hearing board.
-Once the hearing begins, the hearing board may call persons named in the confidential Investitive Report, as well as additional witnesses, in its discretion.
+Once the hearing begins, the number of board may call persons named in the confidential Investigative Report, as well as additional witnesses, in its discretion.

-a.
-THE HEARING The chair of the University Judicial Council will select six hearing b members, three students, one faculty member, and one staff member from the Serior Offense Judicial Board Pool, and the chair, chosen from the three SMU Law School ulty members appointed by the president, to the Serious Offense Judicial Board Pool Members will be selected based on a rotational basis, whenever possible.
-The compant and the accused may challenge any member of the hearing board on grounds of prejudice.
-In closed session, the board, by majority vote (excluding the member beinchallenged) may remove a board member.
-If a member is excluded, an alternate mention of the Serious Offense Judicial Board Pool will be appointed by the chair of the Unity Judicial Council.
+D. THE HEARING Members from the University Hearing Board will be selected to serve as bearing board members on a rotational basis, whenever possible.
+The complainant and the accused may challenge any member of the hearing board on grounds of prejudice.
+In closed sension, the board, by majority vote (excluding the member being challenged) may remove a board member.
+If a member is excluded, an alternate member of the University Hearing Board Pool will be selected.

-The chair will conduct the hearing utilizing broad powers to conduct a full and fathearing including calling witnesses, and questioning and ordering the witnesses.
-The hearing chair will make final decisions regarding questions of procedural issues and admissibility of evidence in compliance with generally accepted administrative jude procedures.
-The chair will also have completed the specialized training outlined be that all Serious Offense Judicial Board Pool members have completed.
+The chair will conduct the hearing utilizing broad powers to conduct a full and fair hearing including calling witnesses, and questioning and ordering the witnesses.
+The hearing chair will make final decisions regarding questions of procedural issues and administrative judicial procedures.
+The chair must be a Law School faculty member and will have completed specialized training.
 No one may serve as chair if he/she has not completed this training.

-The chair is a non-voting member of the board and may not participate in delibertions, except to answer questions regarding procedures, admissibility of evidence, a quorum will consist of the chair and four board members.
-Should the chair withdra from the proceedings for any reason, a new chair will be appointed.
+The chair is a nonvoting member of the board and may not participate in deliberations, except to answer questions regarding procedures, admissibility of evidence, etc. A quorum will consist of the chair and four board members.
+Should the chair withdraw from the proceedings for any reason, a new chair will be appointed.

-A University judicial officer must be present in the hearing, and will function as official record-keeper of the hearing, as well as a resource person for the hearing to THE PROCEDURES FOR THE HEARING WILL INCLUDE, BUT ARE NOT LIMITED TO:
+A University judicial officer must be present in the hearing and will function as the official second-keeper of the hearing, as well as a resource person for the hearing board.

+E. THE PROCEDURES FOR THE HEARING WILL INCLUDE, BUT ARE NOT LIMITED TO: